rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     Generating key (this may take several minutes)...Key generation complete.
     ```

     Next you will be prompted for a local key.
-Again select another password YOU WILL not forget. ( The local key signs the tripwire database files and the reports files)
+Again select another password YOU WILL not forget.
+(The local key signs the Tripwire database files and the reports files)

     ```bash
     Enter the local keyfile passphrase: